- Reviewed on Thursday, September 25, 2014

 - Dates used: 2014-2015

-I switched my children from Rod & Staff English to Climbing to Good English this year.
-I love CTGE and it's a much better fit for my kids and for me as a teacher.
+I switched my children from Rod & Staff English to Climbing to Good English.
+CTGE is very thorough and straight-forward, with no teacher prep at all.

 - It's so inexpensive.
 Even though it's a workbook and you have to buy new ones every year, they are only $5 each or less.

 - The instructions in the lessons are clear and to-the-point.
 This is one of the main reasons I switched to it.
 Rod & Staff is rather wordy, especially in the higher levels (6+).

 - I love the writing instruction.
 CTGE teaches types of paragraphs and revising and proof-reading and lots more; all useful expository writing and all things I want to cover with my kids.

 - It can be used independently so that my kids don't have to wait for me to do their English.
 They can just get it done on their own and finish school sooner.

 - The biggest down side is the font.
 Lots of people complain about the font.
 Honestly, we have found this very easy to get past, but some people have a harder time with this.